-(1) Pursuant to his employment agreement, upon a termination by the Company without cause or by Mr. Wallstrom for good reason, he is entitled to a cash payment equal to any bonus for the prior fiscal year which has been earned but is
+(1) Pursuant to her employment agreement, upon a termination by the Company without cause or by Ms. Ardrey for good reason, she is entitled to a cash payment equal to any bonus for the prior fiscal year which has been earned but is unpaid, a lump sum payment equal to two times the sum of her annual base salary rate plus her target bonus in the year of termination, a pro rata portion of the amount of bonus that she would have received for the year in which her employment terminated, and payment of her sign-on bonus.